Ken Morrow

-Kenneth Arlington Morrow (born October 17, 1956) is an American former professional ice hockey defenseman and a member of the 1980 USA Olympic Miracle on Ice hockey team.
+Kenneth Arlington Morrow (born October 17, 1956) is an American former professional ice hockey defenseman and author.
+He was a member of the 1980 USA Olympic Miracle on Ice hockey team.
 He is currently serving as the New York Islanders' director of pro scouting.
 A member of the United States Hockey Hall of Fame, he played 550 regular season games in the National Hockey League between 1980 and 1989.

 Amateur career

 Ken Morrow was born in Flint and grew up in the nearby town of Davison, Michigan.
 He is a graduate of Davison High School.

 Morrow attended Bowling Green State University in Bowling Green, Ohio where he was a star defenseman and also represented Team USA at the 1978 Ice Hockey World Championship.
-His best year as a college player was in 1979 when he was named Central Collegiate Hockey Association player of the year.
+In 1979, he was named Central Collegiate Hockey Association player of the year.

 The following season, Morrow played for the 1980 U.S. Olympic hockey team that beat the Soviet team in an event known as the Miracle on Ice during the 1980 Winter Olympics before defeating Finland to win the gold medal.

 Professional career

-Selected 68th overall in the 1976 NHL Entry Draft by the New York Islanders, Morrow joined the Islanders immediately after the Olympics.
-He helped them win their first Stanley Cup in 1980, making him the first player to win the Olympic Gold and an NHL championship in one season.
-He was an integral member of all four Islanders Stanley Cup teams in 1980, 1981, 1982, and 1983.
-Although Morrow was never a goal-scorer, during the playoffs the Isles often benefited from his clutch goal scoring at key times.
-Morrow also returned to the United States national team for the 1981 Canada Cup tournament.
+Selected 68th overall by the New York Islanders in the 1976 NHL entry draft, Morrow joined the Islanders immediately following the Olympics.
+He helped the team win its first Stanley Cup in 1980, becoming the first player to win both an Olympic gold medal and a Stanley Cup in the same season.
+He was a member of all four Islanders championship teams, which won consecutive Stanley Cups in 1980, 1981, 1982, and 1983.
+Although not known as a prolific scorer, Morrow scored several important goals during the Islanders' playoff runs.
+He also returned to the United States national team for the 1981 Canada Cup.